kyracho/digit_predictor/README.md

  <img width="350" alt="Screenshot 2024-08-26 at 10 53 59 AM" src="https://github.com/user-attachments/assets/fd70b903-4e12-41be-9722-3c69a197c704">

----
-## If you want to recreate my app, here are the steps that roughly describe the process.
+## If you are interested in recreating my app, here is a rough outline the process.

 ### Table of Contents
 - [Tech Stack](#tech-stack)